Tai Kamiya: Development

 In Japan, Tai's appearances were voiced by Toshiko Fujita.
-During auditions, the staff immediately chose her as they were fans of her works.
+During auditions, the staff immediately chose her as they were fans of her work.
 Fujita liked Tai's character, due to how he cares for his sister and for his clumsy personality.
-She did not find difficulties in voicing Tai for the first series.
+She did not find difficulty in voicing Tai for the first series.
 She also liked the relationship between Tai and Agumon, believing it to be one of the best from the anime based on their similarities For tri, Fujita was replaced by Natsuki Hanae, who had been a fan of the series since he was a child and enjoyed Tai's character based on his bravery and sense of justice.
 He rewatched the first anime and the film before auditioning. at the same time pressured.
 When reading the script, Hanae noted Tai was different due to how he aged and felt this change was natural.

-In the English dub, the character's name was shortened to "Tai" from "Taichi."
+In the North American English dub, the character was renamed to Tai Kamiya.
+Rita Majkut, one of the producers of the English dub, stated that the change from Tai's original last name, Yagami, was not intentional and that it had resulted from a translation error.
 Joshua Seth provides his voice.
 He did not find any impressions, during his audition for the character with comments on how he was close to the people in the cast.
 He felt Tai was similar to him so he "pitched up [his voice] little bit younger".
 Additionally, he stated he enjoyed voicing the character.
 However, by the time the film Revenge of Diaboromon was dubbed in English, he had retired from the voice acting industry in 2005, causing casting director Jeff Nimoy to cast Jason Spisak as his replacement, remarking how similar he sounded to Seth.
 Seth commented that his regular is very similar to the one from Tai in Tri was not difficult as he initially thought he had to "warm" up to the character.

 Appearances

 Manga

-In the V-Tamer 01 story line, Tai is V-Pet trainer whose Digimon partner is a Veedramon that is named Zeromaru.
+In the V-Tamer 01 story line, Tai is a V-Pet trainer whose Digimon partner is a Veedramon that is named Zeromaru.
 Ending up in the Digital World after being summoned by MagnaAngemon, Tai accepts to aid in saving the Digital World from Daemon.
 During his adventures, Tai encounters Davis after he ended up in his universe, Ryo Akiyama, and Takuya Kanbara.
 Nearly two decades after his manga series ended, a one shot cross over was released in which this Tai meets the 2020 Tai.